History of Netherlands in Timeline

 In 2020, Statistics Netherlands found that 55% of the total population declared itself non-religious.

-2020: Life expectancy
+2020: Life Expectancy

-In 2021, CO2 emissions in the Netherlands were down 14% compared to 1990 levels.
+2021: CO2 emissions were down 14%

 2022: Rotterdam Tenth Largest Container Port

-As of 2022, Rotterdam was the world's tenth largest container port.
+As of 2022, Rotterdam was the world's tenth-largest container port.

-In 2022, the population was 74.8% ethnically Dutch, 8.3% other European, 2.4% Turkish, 2.4% Moroccan, 2.0% Indonesian, 2.0% Surinamese, and 8.1% others.
+In 2022, the population of the Netherlands was 74.8% ethnically Dutch, 8.3% other European, 2.4% Turkish, 2.4% Moroccan, 2.0% Indonesian, 2.0% Surinamese, and 8.1% others.

-2022: Residents in the Netherlands with at least one foreign-born parent
+2022: Residents with foreign-born parent

 In 2022, there were 4.4 million residents in the Netherlands with at least one foreign-born parent.

-The Netherlands was ranked as the 17th best electoral democracy in the world by V-Dem Democracy indices in 2023.
+Netherlands was ranked as the 17th best electoral democracy in the world by V-Dem Democracy indices in 2023.

-July 2024: Dick Schoof Becomes Prime Minister
+July 2024: Dick Schoof has been prime minister

-According to the 2024 Global Peace Index, Netherlands is the 18th most peaceful country in the world.
+According to the 2024 Global Peace Index, the Netherlands is the 18th most peaceful country in the world.

-June 2025: Estimated population
+June 2025: Population Estimate

 As of June 2025, the Netherlands had an estimated population of 18,080,943.